-Substantially all assets measured at fair value, other than derivatives, represent investments held in a separate trust to fund certain of our non-qualified deferred compensation plan liabilities.
-As of December 31, 2022 and 2021, the fair value of our investments held in trust totaled \$1.6 billion and \$2.1 billion and was included in other noncurrent assets on our consolidated balance sheets.
-Net losses on these securities were \$323 million in 2022 and net gains of \$205 million and \$231 million in 2021 and 2020.
+Substantially all assets measured at fair value, other than derivatives, represent assets held in a trust to fund certain of our non-qualified deferred compensation plan and are recorded in other noncurrent assets on our consolidated balance sheets.
+As of December 31, 2023 and 2022, the fair value of our assets held in the trust totaled \$1.8 billion and \$1.6 billion.
+Net gains on these securities were \$240 million and \$205 million in 2023 and 2021 and net losses of \$323 million in 2022.
 Gains and losses on these investments are included in other unallocated, net within cost of sales on our consolidated statements of earnings in order to align the classification of changes in the market value of investments held for the plan with changes in the value of the corresponding plan liabilities.